 Symptoms appear to be similar to when magnesium is limited, but magnesium deficiency symptoms develop on the lower leaves.
-The location of the yellowing and interveinal chlorosis can help diagnose between Fe (top) and Mg (lower).
+The location of the yellowing and interveinal chlorosis can help diagnose between iron (top) and magnesium (lower).
 Submit a tissue sample for analysis to help diagnose the problem.

 Iron is required is very low concentrations, so deficiencies under field conditions is unlikely.

-The sufficiency range for Iron is between 50 and 300 ppm for burley tobacco.
-A slight refinement of the range is available for flue cured tobacco, with 50 and 300 ppm Fe being recommended from planting until maturity, and a lower range of 40 to 200 ppm recommended at harvest for the upper, middle, and lower leaves.
+The sufficiency range for iron is between 50 and 300 ppm for burley tobacco.
+A slight refinement of the range is available for flue-cured tobacco, with 50 and 300 ppm iron being recommended from planting until maturity, and a lower range of 40 to 200 ppm recommended at harvest for the upper, middle, and lower leaves.

 Josh Henry (NC State M.S. student in Horticultural Science), Paul Cockson (NC State B.S. student in Agroecology), Ingram McCall (Research Technician in Horticultural Science), Rhonda Conlon (Extension IT at NC State), Matthew Vann (Tobacco Extension Specialist, Dept. of Crop and Soil Sciences), and Brian Whipker (Professor of Floriculture and Plant Nutrition in Horticultural Science).

 Publication date: Jan.
 1, 2017